The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 He ate one of those wraps.

-He said the wrap was unwholesome and unfit for human consumption, in that it was represented to contain pitted olives, yet unknown to plaintiff contained an unpitted olive.
+He said the wrap was unwholesome and unfit for human consumption in that it was represented to contain pitted olives, yet unknown to plaintiff contained an unpitted olive.

 I knew it.

-So he chomped out into what he thought was a I'll bet you Kucinich thinks that the pimento in the olive is grown there.
+I bet you Kucinich thinks that the pimento in the olive is grown there.

 What do you think?

-Audio sound by time, the Reverend Dax, hmm.
+Audio sound by time.

-This is the Pennsylvania Progressive Summit.
+Last Saturday in Pittsburgh, this is the Pennsylvania Progressive Summit.

-Monochrome Coalition President uh Reverend Jackson.
+Monochrome Coalition President Reverend Dax.

-So sometimes should be taken over.
+So some things should be taken over.

-No, that's a cheap microphone there.
+Now, that was a cheap microphone there.

-I fortunately have the uh the transcript here.
+I fortunately have the transcript here.

 The first lady asked us to have a diet that can sustain our lives.